windsondias/laravel-components/README.md

             }
         },
     },

+It is also necessary to add the relative path to the package folder in tailwind.config.js within the content key, starting from the vendor folder:

+    content: [
+        "./resources/**/*.blade.php",
+        "./resources/**/*.js",
+        "./vendor/windsondias/laravel-components/**/*.blade.php",
+    ],

 After this configuration, only the sidebar and navbar components will not work, as they depend on the use of the layout available with the components.